 These used to immensely irritate me, but after repeatedly watching and being amused by Monk’s over-the-top compulsive antics, my wife’s obsessive manifestations are so minor in comparison that they have grown to be most bearable and are even beginning to become endearing.

 So, thank you Monk for entertaining—and enlightening—me.
 I owe you, man.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.